perspectivesonatheme/patterns/Core/Abstraction.md

 The construction of a set of orthogonal (composable/non-redundant/modular/etc) abstractions (a basis) that efficiently spans a subspace.

 These bases can be constructed at different levels of abstraction.
 With the exception of systems like mathematics (and maybe physics), there most likely doesn't exist (or it wouldn't be practical to construct) a set of abstractions that are perfectly orthogonal and span the entire subspace.
 If that's the case, the level of abstraction can be varied to optimize the orthogonality and span of the abstraction set.
+- non-ideal abstractions as a result of inaccurate or imprecise factorization; esp. if the basis doesn't have enough dimensions to efficiently factorize the system

 Assuming physicalism {naturalism?} is true, everything can be fully explained by (precise enough) physical laws.
 However, these laws are too low-level to be of practical use for high-level phenomena.
 Therefore, higher-level, emergent laws must be sought, but are rarely found with orthogonality and span to the degree of the physical laws.
 These higher-level laws are studied by other sciences, such as chemistry, biology, and sociology. ([emergence](Emergence.md))